Introduction to Caching and Caching Strategies

 • When there is a data update in the main database, the cached copy will be outdated.
 So there is a risk of data inconsistency.
 For this, we need to carefully choose perfect cache invalidation or cache expiration strategies to ensure data consistency.

 • Cache misses introduce latency!
 So it's important to keep them low compared to cache hits to maximize the benefits of cache.
-If cache misses are not well managed, the caching system can become nothing more than overhead!
+If cache misses are not well managed, the caching can become nothing more than overhead!

 • When a cache is initially empty, it needs to "warm up" by populating it with frequently accessed data.
 This can cause temporary performance degradation because the cache needs time to build up its contents.
 During this time, users may experience slower response times until the cache becomes populated with the most accessed data.